andrewlader/go-course/README.md

 The workspace is defined first by the location pointed to by `GOPATH`.
 Beneath the `src` folder is where projects are located.

-Usually, to conform to best practices, beenath the `src` folder are the names of the organizations where the code is stored.
+Usually, to conform to best practices, beneath the `src` folder are the names of the organizations where the code is stored.
 Typically, these are SCMs, like `github.com`.

-Beneath them is the name or organization name of the account owner for the SCM.
+Beneath that folder is the name of the account owner for the SCM.
 For example: `nordstrom` or your own name.

-And finally, the final folder is the actual Go project folder.
+And finally, the last folder is the Go project folder.

 ```
 $HOME/work                          // The main source folder (GOPATH)